-Each of our four options could fulfil one of the following Gaisce Challenge Areas: Community Involvement, Personal Skill.
+Each of our three options could fulfil one of the following Gaisce Challenge Areas: Community Involvement, Personal Skill.

 Calling all creatives!
 Many of you may have taken up crafting during lockdown or you are a talented artist or have a skill for woodwork or enjoy coming up with new artistic projects.